Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 What Causes Dry Socket?

-• Smoke or use tobacco
+- Smoke or use other forms of tobacco

-• Don't follow after-care instructions
+- Don't follow after-care instructions

-• Have a history of dry socket from previous extractions
+- Have a history of dry socket from previous extractions

 How is Dry Socket Treated?

-In many cases, the pain caused from dry socket cannot be relieved by over-the-counter medications alone and requires professional intervention for relief.
+The pain caused from dry socket cannot be relieved by over-the-counter medications alone and requires professional intervention for relief.

 How Can I Prevent Dry Socket?